branlewalk/Brew-Project-Legacy/README.md

 This project is no longer active

-THere are now two projects:
+There are now two projects:
   * The shire project - this encompeses the Web App
   * bagend project - this the device project for the brew stand